 I like the spacing and creating the multiple options for the ball carrier.
 Also, pick & roll plays sounded like opening the door / pass behind the back of the defender

-- Buy Phil Jackson’s book Sacred Hoops to read more about his gameplan approach and more.
+- Read Phil Jackson’s book Sacred Hoops to learn more about his gameplan approach and more.
 Like his story how he went out to “fetch” rebel star Dennis Rodman.
-I have teamed up with Amazon, look at my webshop.
+Have a look at my review on my bookshelf page.

 - Phil Jackson on Wikipedia;